People

 Robert Hechler

 I’m a PhD student working on eDNA and eRNA analysis of salmon health with Kristi Miller-Saunders (Fisheries and Oceans Canada) and MK.
 I am broadly interested in understanding how species and communities respond to changing environmental conditions.
-My PhD research uses molecular tools to investigate the impacts of salmon farm pathogens on wild Pacific salmon and coastal marine communities.
-Before beginning my PhD, I obtained my MSc at McGill University where I worked on developing environmental DNA and RNA methods for biomonitoring applications.
+My PhD research uses molecular tools to investigate the impacts of salmon farm pathogens on wild Pacific salmon and coastal marine communities as well as empirical analyses of nonlinear dynamics of fish populations.
+Before beginning my PhD, I obtained my MSc at McGill University where I worked on developing environmental DNA and RNA methods.

 Alumni (Grad Students & Postdocs)